 and exchange conformant XML messages.
 Interoperable message exchange will be valuable

-to jurisdictions such as Ministries of Health, and WHO, and to health initiatives such as the U.S. Presidentâ€™s Emergency Plan for AIDS Relief (PEPFAR), the Global Fund, UNAIDS,
+to jurisdictions such as Ministries of Health, and WHO, and to health initiatives such as the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), the Global Fund, UNAIDS,

 and others."/>